 On friday october 13, imprisoned and tortured, hundreds of brothers were arrested, 1307, and the order was disbanded amid lurid accusations of sexual misconduct and heresy.
 Touchstone Books.
 Experts at channeling money across borders, they established the medieval world’s largest and most innovative banking network and waged private wars against anyone who threatened their interests.

 Then, as they faced setbacks at the hands of the ruthless Mamluk sultan Baybars and were forced to retreat to their stronghold in Cyprus, a vindictive and cash-strapped King of France set his sights on their fortune.
 A sinister plot founded on a web of lies.
 Jerusalem 1119.
 His administrators quietly mounted a damning case against the Templars, built on deliberate lies and false testimony.

-They fought the forces of islam in hand-to-hand combat on the sun-baked hills where Jesus lived and died, finding their nemesis in Saladin, who vowed to drive all Christians from the lands of Islam.
+The Templars: The Rise and Spectacular Fall of God's Holy Warriors #ad - They fought the forces of islam in hand-to-hand combat on the sun-baked hills where Jesus lived and died, finding their nemesis in Saladin, who vowed to drive all Christians from the lands of Islam.
 A global financial network unaccountable to any government.
 Over the next two hundred years, the Templars would become the most powerful religious order of the medieval world.